ethz-asl/map_api/README.md

 ### Data structure

-We provide the following UML diagram for reference throughout this documentation:
+We provide the following UML diagram for reference throughout this documentation (dmap is a legacy name of Map API):

 ![uml](map-api/doc/uml.png)